solana-foundation/developer-content/content/guides/getstarted/hello-world-in-your-browser.md

 You have successfully setup, built, and deployed a Solana program using the Rust language directly in your browser.
-Next, we will demonstrate how to interact with your on chain program.
+Next, we will demonstrate how to interact with your onchain program.

-## Interact with your on chain program
+## Interact with your onchain program

 Once you have successfully deployed a Solana program to the blockchain, you will want to be able to interact with that program.